andreimolev/dotfiles/hammerspoon/README.md

 - Switching the applications by hotkeys
 - Media control functions (volume control, switching tracks, start/stop)
 - Active Desktop Windows switching by hotkeys
+- Configurable windows layout adjustment either run by hotkey or automatically invoked if monitor configuration is changed (for instance, single monitor to dual monitors)

 Hotkeys